spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 Note that the interpolation process may provide output values for some pixels corresponding to data with NaN values in the input.
-If the region is modeled by a valid spline interpolation, the missing values over the compact source are extrapolated and replaced with real values from the spline model plus residual flux.
+If the region is modeled by a valid spline interpolation, the missing values are extrapolated and replaced with real values from the spline model plus residual flux.
 These values will be marked in the DQ plane with a FLUX_ESTIMATED flag (see below).

 Optionally, if the ``psf_optimal`` step parameter is set to True, fit threshold and slope limits are ignored, so that spline models are created and used for all pixels, and the residual image